"Local news worth reading" — The New York Times

 Former Congressman Alan Grayson, garnered 16.72 percent of the vote.
 Bracy Davis’ brother, former State Sen. Randolph Bracy III, suffered his third straight election loss, coming in fourth with just 12 percent of the vote.

 Anthony-Smith sank a lot of funds into campaigning.
 She loaned her campaign $175,000 and raised tens of thousands more while Bracy Davis was hamstrung by election rules against fundraising while the Legislature was in session.
 This year the Legislature went into overtime, finishing on June 16 instead of May 2 as scheduled.
-It was thought that Anthony-Smith might pull off an upset, but ultimately, against name recognition, money didn’t seem to make a difference.
+It was thought that Anthony-Smith might pull off an upset, but ultimately, against name recognition and Bracy Davis' record in office, a huge war chest didn’t seem to make a difference.

 House District 40